KieranK07/KieranK07/README.md

 - 🌱 I’m currently learning Python and other programming languages.
 I'm also a member of the VEX V5 Team 46Z.

-- 📫 How to reach me - kiron@duck.com
+- 📫 How to reach me - um idk please dont

 - ⚡ Fun fact :- I like computers.
 <pr>